Women in Sudan: Female genital mutilation

 Many international organizations have targeted female genital mutilation as a practice that needs to be eradicated.
 The World Health Organization (WHO) has done much research on the societal factors contribution to this procedure.
 Much of this research is through interviewing in order to create educational campaigns to deter it in the future.
 One study was conducted by the WHO in 1997 in Sudan.
 Their results showed that social pressure, particularly from older women, had a great influence on the decision to perform this cutting.

 Two-thirds of the women said that this procedure was done "to satisfy the husband", but none of the women said their husband had made the decision on their own.
 Through research like this, the World Health Organization, in addition to other organizations, have targeted education of young women in these rural areas as a primary criterion to stop female genital mutilation.

+In 2014, they found that in Sudan, "86.6% women aged 15-49 underwent genital mutilation"(CBS and UNICEF, 2016).
+Many of these women did not have much of a choice, since the government would not get rid of it for a while, making it seem as if they were 'religious practices'(Tonnessen et Al-Nagar, 2024).
+Although there are different opinions on why they created it, some say to 'protect women' from other men, some say for their husbands, some have certain views of it showcasing a sign of "fertility", and some say it was placed to "ensure women keep their virginity before marriage"(Ahmed, 2019).
+Overall, genital mutilation of women is violence against women.
+Many men who were interviewed even mentioned how they would not want to be with someone who has had it, but "64.5% want their future daughters to be able to get it done"(Akbas et al.,2019).
+This shows how this seems to be a way to 'control' women in some way.

 On 1 May 2020, the Sudanese government decided to amend the country's criminal code, which had been approved on 22 April 2020, in order to criminalize female genital mutilation, making it punishable by three years in jail and a fine.